 You can call the Main Office at (609) 642-2861.
 Our after-hours answering service will. be able to assist you.

 If I need an extension on my contract, what do I do?

-For students living at Butler and Stanworth in 2015, an extension of their housing contract will not be considered.
-In other housing properties, in some rare instances, extensions may be granted for academic reasons.
 Each spring students with this extenuating need may apply for an extension via the online application process located on the graduate housing website.
 The student will be notified via their Princeton email address of the status of their application.
-Only students with valid apartment agreements for the next academic year will be considered for an extension in their unit beyond June 30th.
-Summer housing may be an option at the Graduate College should an extension not be available.
-Please contact the Graduate Housing Office at either email@example.com or 609-258-3460.
+Please contact the Graduate Housing Office at firstname.lastname@example.org.